pparkitn/pparkitn/README.md

 # Data Jedi Master

-Hey there, welcome to my data science playground on GitHub!
-I'm Piotr Parkitny, and I've been riding the data-driven wave for over 15 years, dropping knowledge bombs through analytics, machine learning, and all things data.
+Welcome to my data science playground on GitHub!
+I'm Piotr Parkitny, and I've been harnessing the power of data for over 15 years.
+Through advanced analytics, machine learning, and AI, I've helped businesses and teams drive strategic decisions and actionable insights.
+Here you'll find some of my favorite projects and research.

 - Programming Languages: Python, SQL, R
 - Big Data Platforms: Databricks, Spark